gdaypj/animal-image-classification/README.md

 By developing and training a Convolutional Neuron Network Model using [Tensorflow](https://www.tensorflow.org/), this application is for classifying cats and dogs' pictures.

+To play around with the app, here: [kitty-or-doggo](https://kitty-or-doggo.streamlit.app/)

 ## Data
 The dataset used in this project is called [**The CIFAR-10 dataset**](https://www.cs.toronto.edu/~kriz/cifar.html)